alabarca531/alabarca531.github.io/_posts/2018-12-23-First-Post-Of-The-Day.md

 ---
 layout: post
-title: "First, Post, Of, The, Day"
+title: "First Post Of The Day"
 date: 2018-12-23
 ---